Register your Information for Free Stone Samples Sent Express to You!

 Metamorphic rocks, including marble and slate, transform intense heat and pressure, altering their original composition.

-The physical and chemical properties of these stones, including their color, texture, and durability, are directly influenced by the unique geological conditions under which they were formed.
+The physical and chemical properties of these stones, including their colour, texture, and durability, are directly influenced by the unique geological conditions under which they were formed.

 For instance, the distinct veining patterns found in marble are a result of the intense metamorphic processes that transformed limestone over millions of years.